Liberty Theatre: Site

 The Liberty Theatre is at 234 West 42nd Street, on the south side between Seventh Avenue and Eighth Avenue near the southern end of Times Square, in the Theater District of Midtown Manhattan in New York City.
 The theater is part of an entertainment and retail complex at 234 West 42nd Street, which includes the Madame Tussauds New York museum and the AMC Empire 25 movie theater.
 The complex's land lot covers 54,060 ft2 and extends 200 ft between its two frontages on 41st and 42nd Streets, with a frontage of 270 ft on 41st Street and 350 ft on 42nd Street.
 Originally, the theater occupied its own land lot; the main frontage on 42nd Street measured only 20 ft wide, while the 41st Street frontage measured 100 ft wide.
 This is because the developers, Abraham L. Erlanger and Marcus Klaw, wanted the more prominent 42nd Street frontage as the main entrance.

 The city block includes the Candler Building, New Amsterdam Theatre, and 5 Times Square to the east, as well as Eleven Times Square to the west.
 The E-Walk entertainment complex is directly across 42nd Street to the northwest.
-The American Airlines Theatre and Times Square Theater are to the north, while the Lyric Theatre, New Victory Theater, and 3 Times Square are to the northeast.
+The Todd Haimes Theatre and Times Square Theater are to the north, while the Lyric Theatre, New Victory Theater, and 3 Times Square are to the northeast.
 In addition, the Port Authority Bus Terminal is to the west, the New York Times Building is to the southwest, and the Nederlander Theatre is to the south.

 The surrounding area is part of Manhattan's Theater District and contains many Broadway theaters.
 In the first two decades of the 20th century, eleven venues for legitimate theater were built within one block of West 42nd Street between Seventh and Eighth Avenues.
 The New Amsterdam, Harris, Liberty, Eltinge (now Empire), and Lew Fields theaters occupied the south side of the street.
-The original Lyric and Apollo theaters (combined into the current Lyric Theatre), as well as the Times Square, Victory, Selwyn (now American Airlines), and Victoria theaters, occupied the north side.
+The original Lyric and Apollo theaters (combined into the current Lyric Theatre), as well as the Times Square, Victory, Selwyn (now Todd Haimes), and Victoria theaters, occupied the north side.
 These venues were mostly converted to movie theaters by the 1930s, and many of them had been relegated to showing pornography by the 1970s.